 The Company manages its capital in accordance with the investment policy, in pursuit of its investment objective as detailed on page 2.
-The Company does this by investing sufficient available resources whilst maintaining cash and cash equivalents amounts for working capital requirements.
-The Directors currently maintain a policy of retaining 24 months' cash resources to meet ongoing liabilities.
+In line with the Company's managed wind-down strategy, with a target date of December 2024, the Board are closely monitoring costs and ensuring there is sufficient working capital for the 14 month period to December 2024 from the date of approving these Financial Statements.
+See the Company Summary on page 3 for further details on the Future of the Company.
 The Directors have based this policy, on the advice of the Investment Adviser and having regard to the profile of the investments, on the assumption that during the period these resources will be replenished by realisation of investments.